albertkornas/Melody/README.md

 ## Usage
 1. Open the 'Melody' app.
 You should land on the 'Welcome' screen
     1. <img src="https://user-images.githubusercontent.com/26030830/99919639-af4e9980-2cec-11eb-807a-52b02a855900.jpg" width="250">
-1. Tap 'Sign In' to navigate to the home screen, which contains the first playlist found in Apple Music: 'Easy Rock'
+1. Tap 'Sign In' to navigate to the home screen, which contains your playlists
     1. <img src="https://user-images.githubusercontent.com/26030830/99919642-b1b0f380-2cec-11eb-82cc-06c31fed8490.jpg" width="250">
 1. To open a playlist, tap on any of the album artworks displayed in the scrolling view of the playlist.
     1. <img src="https://user-images.githubusercontent.com/26030830/99919644-b37ab700-2cec-11eb-8252-a27cecd0e7a5.jpg" width="250">